 - soldering irons

-- cameras or devices that can be used to document projects or run items like robotics/printers
+- cameras or devices.
+Use them to document projects or run items like robotics/printers.

 - ideas.
-We have a set of Makerspace Exploration Task Cards that are always available in our makerspace so students never run out of ideas.
+We have a set of Makerspace Exploration Task Cards always available in our makerspace.
+Students never run out of ideas.
+Find them in our TpT Store ($USD) or BN Shop ($CAN).

 The biggest thing your makerspace needs: a set of expectations

-Have a simple set of maker rules can make all the difference.
+A simple set of maker rules makes all the difference.
 We keep our expectations simple and very clear:

 - make a mess, but tidy up after yourself so the makerspace is ready for the next person using it